joshuajnoble/ofReference/gl/ofVbo.markdown

 ### void updateMesh(const ofMesh & mesh) ###

-This allows you add a mesh to to the vbo, like so:
+This allows you add a mesh to to the VBO, like so:

 ```cpp
 ofMesh m;